- Stress-strain relationship.

-The following points will be included as follows:
+The ensuing details will be covered as follows:

 2-The various regions observed from the Stress-strain relationship for steel.